KinishaF/edible_vs_ornamental/README.md

 *	Merging Datasets: Aligning USDA and U.S. Census Bureau data across three different years posed challenges with consistent formatting and state name matching.

-*	Normalization: The value for Edible Crops is measured in acres harvested, whereas the value for Ornamental Crops is measured in sales dollars ($).
-Therefore, creating per capita metrics (i.e. acres harvested per 100,000 residents for Edible Crops and sales dollars ($) per 100,000 residents for Ornamental Crops) added depth to the analysis and helped surface regional disparities
+*	Normalization: The value for Edible Crops is measured in acres harvested, whereas the value for Ornamental Crops is measured in sales dollars.
+Therefore, creating per capita metrics (i.e. acres harvested per 100,000 residents for Edible Crops and sales dollars per 100,000 residents for Ornamental Crops) added depth to the analysis and helped surface regional disparities

 ## Tools & Technologies
 *	Python / Pandas – Data cleaning, merging, and exploratory data analysis